drduh/macOS-Security-and-Privacy-Guide/README.md

 1. Shut down your Mac.

-2. Start up your Mac again and immediately hold the Command and R keys after you hear the startup sound to start from OS X Recovery.
+2. Start up your Mac again and immediately hold the `Command` and `R` keys after you hear the startup sound to start from **OS X Recovery**.

-3. When the Recovery window appears, choose Firmware Password Utility from the Utilities menu.
+3. When the Recovery window appears, choose **Firmware Password Utility** from the Utilities menu.

-4. In the Firmware Utility window that appears, click Turn On Firmware Password.
+4. In the Firmware Utility window that appears, select **Turn On Firmware Password**.

 5. Enter a new password, then enter the same password in the Verify field.

-6. Click Set Password.
+6. Select Set Password.

-7. Click Quit Firmware Utility to close the Firmware Password Utility.
+7. Select Quit Firmware Utility to close the Firmware Password Utility.

-8. Click the Apple menu and choose Restart or Shutdown.
-The next time your Mac starts up, your firmware password is active.
+8. Select the Apple menu and choose Restart or Shutdown.

+The firmware password will activate at next boot.

 ## Firewall
 Before connecting to the Internet, it's a good idea to first configure a firewall.